 1. Polymerase chain reaction (PCR)

-b) to look for certain infections e.g. toxoplasmosis, cytomegalovirus (CMV), chickenpox (varicella zoster virus or VZV), rubella.
+b) to look for certain specific infections e.g. toxoplasmosis, cytomegalovirus (CMV), chickenpox (varicella zoster virus or VZV), rubella.

 2. Chromosome culture or karyotype to examine the chromosomes of the body within 12 -14 days.
 This test is able to detect the "large" chromosomal abnormalities up to 5MB in resolution, but will not detect smaller chromosomal abnormalities below that resolution.
 This allows detection of: